eficode-academy/kubernetes-katas/04-secrets-configmaps.md

 You should now see the variables being loaded from configmap and secret respectively.

-Pods are not recreated automatically when serets or configmaps change, i.e. to hot swapping the values becomes a two step process:
+Pods are not recreated automatically when secrets or configmaps change, i.e. to hot swapping the values becomes a two step process:

 ```shell